Join the board

 Help shape the future of recovery in Canada.

-SMART Recovery Canada is growing, and we are inviting three new directors to help lead the way.
+SMART Recovery Canada is growing, and we are inviting new directors to help lead the way.
 If you believe in choice, science, and dignity in recovery, and you have skills and perspective to bring, this is your invitation to get involved.

 Our vision